-With a population of 8.5 million and growing, NYC is definitely a popular place to be.
-For millennials, moving to the Big Apple can be both an exciting and daunting time.
-You’ll have a lot to prepare for and without some insider knowledge, it’s hard to know where to start.
+With a population of 8.5 million and growing, NYC is a popular place to be.
+For millennials moving to New York City can be both an exciting and daunting time.
+You’ll have a lot to prepare for, and without some insider knowledge, it’s hard to know where to start.
 Don’t fret though, this article here will help you with that.
 Whether you’re a millennial who’s just arrived in the city or will be soon here’s how to get started.

 Finding a place to stay

 There’s no denying it, New York, especially Manhattan, is an expensive place to live.
-You’re very lucky if you can find a studio apartment for less than a $1000.
+You’re fortunate if you can find a studio apartment for less than $1000.
 In Manhattan, the average rental price hovers around $3000.
-Chances are you’ll be sharing with someone. in 2016, 72% of millennials shared their apartment with someone other than a partner, according to a report from New York City Comptroller Scott Stringer.
+Chances are you’ll be sharing with someone.
+In 2016, 72% of millennials shared their apartment with someone other than a partner, according to a report from New York City Comptroller Scott Stringer.

-Greenpoint is the No.1 spot for millennials with roughly 27 applications per listing.
+Greenpoint is the No.1 spot for millennials moving with roughly 27 applications per listing.
 Such popularity, however, makes it tough to find a place.
-Other popular spots are Brooklyn with the neighborhoods of Bushwick and Bedford-Stuyvesant being the most affordable.
+Other popular spots are Brooklyn, with the neighborhoods of Bushwick and Bedford-Stuyvesant being the most affordable.

 Landing a Job

 Speaking of which, make the time to settle into your new neighborhood and learn about the city.
-When you have free time, use it to explore your neighborhood and the other boroughs.
-There’s always something going on somewhere in the city and you can find plenty of free things to do.
+When you have free time, use it to explore your area and the other boroughs.
+There’s always something going on somewhere in the city, and you can find plenty of free things to do.

 To keep things under control, make a budget with a category for every single expense.
-Take care of bills and other big expenses upfront and plan out your ‘fun money’ for each week.
+Take care of bills and other significant costs upfront and plan out your ‘fun money’ for each week.

 The activity in New York never stops.
-Even after living years there you’ll still find things to surprise you.
-Outside of the bigger attractions, there are plenty of lesser-known ones.
+Even after living years there, you’ll still find things to surprise you.
+Outside of the more prominent attractions, there are plenty of lesser-known ones.
 Check up on timeout.com to see what’s going on now and in the coming months.
-No matter your lifestyle or interests you’ll always find something to do or see.
+No matter your lifestyle or interests, you’ll always find something to do or see.